imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 fetches the pixel values it needs to generate a single slice through the data.
 By default, pixel values are interpolated using the nearest neighbor, which might generate a pixelated look for high level of zoom.
-By pressing {% include key content='I' %} you can toggle between nearest-neighbor interpolation, and tri-linear interpolation, which smoothes the display.
+By pressing {% include key content='press|I' %} you can toggle between nearest-neighbor interpolation, and tri-linear interpolation, which smoothes the display.